composablehorizons/ComposeTheme/README.md

 ### Extend using Material 3 Compose & Material Compose

-Working with Material Compose can be painful as it does not let you add new colors easily.
-At the same time your components wrap the Material Compose components, which are styled using `MaterialTheme`, which leaves you to a dead end.
+Working with Material Compose can be painful as it does not support adding new tokens or properties.
+[The official recommendation](https://developer.android.com/develop/ui/compose/designsystems/custom#extending-material) for adding new properties to your design system is rather verbose as it needs alot of boilerplate to setup and maintain.
+At the same time, any of our custom components that wrap the Material components require you to continue using `MaterialTheme` which can make the migration to a fully custom design system even harder.

 Compose Theme makes it simple to build new themes using existing Material Compose theme setups using the `composetheme-material3` and `composetheme-material` modules.